 - Self-inflating: To use a self-inflating pad (C), roll it out, open the one-way valve, allow air to enter, and then close the valve.
 These are not as thick as air pads and are therefore less comfortable; however, they are more compact and light.

 - Closed-cell foam: This dense material is designed to prioritize insulation over comfort.
 They are no-nonsense – just open and use – and can also function as sitting pads.
-On form is (D) an accordion style; another is (E) a roll-up style.
+On form is (D) an roll-up style; another is (E) accordion style.
 Creative alternatives are yoga mats, Kindermats, and interlocking foam tile or puzzle mats.

 - Alternatives: Cots are a possibility, or even simply pillows, blankets, and comforters.
-Most basic of all is the classic pile of boughs and leaves, which provide both cushion and insulation.
+Most basic of all is the classic pile of boughs and leaves (that are placed under your tent, of course), which provide both cushion and insulation.

 In honesty we scoffed when our friends mentioned that campers bring air mattresses to the great outdoors, but we surprisingly settled upon a camping mattress, which is just that!
-Our single height, full-size camping mattress is a cheap, simple option that ensured comfort over a week of sleeping on the ground, in a desert environment without soil and leaves to soften our slumber.
-It has a battery-operated pump for inflation.
+Our single height, full-size camping mattress is a cheap, simple option that ensured comfort over a week of sleeping on the ground, in a desert environment without soil, grass, or leaves to soften our slumber.
+It has a battery-operated pump for inflation in minutes.

-- Petroleum stoves: These are fast and effective, even at very low temperatures; however, they may not be ideal for backpacking because of their weight and bulk.
-These stoves utilize easy-to-find white gas, kerosene, jet fuel, or even gasoline that is poured into a reusable fuel canister and then pressurized by hand pump (A).
+- Petroleum stoves: Petroleum stoves (A) are fast and effective, even at very low temperatures; however, they may not be ideal for backpacking because of their weight and bulk.
+They utilize easy-to-find white gas, kerosene, jet fuel, or even gasoline that is poured into a reusable fuel canister and then pressurized by hand pump.
 It’s easy to see why these can be messy and dangerous!

 - Liquid gas stoves: These are easy to use and efficiently utilize pressurized butane, isobutane, or propane with a clean burn; however, fuel can be expensive and canisters are not refillable.
 Tabletop burners (B) are analogous to gas ranges with which we’re familiar – the fuel container screws into the system.
 Alternatively, canister stoves (C) are great for backpacking – the stove screws directly onto the fuel container.